Where Does Dead Sperm Go in the Female Body?

 If a man gets sexually aroused, millions of sperm mix with seminal fluid to create semen, which he then ejaculates into his partner’s vagina.
 The sperm then heads to the fallopian tubes and uterus, where they can fertilize an egg.
 But if they miss the egg, or the egg has already been fertilized, the sperm will die in the fallopian tubes or the uterus.

-Other Posts: How Long Does a Sperm Sample Stay Good?
+Other Posts: How Long Can Sperm Be Frozen?

 The Fallopian Tubes